ivbrajkovic/js-chronicles/Functional JavaScript/From Chaos to Clarity: Mastering Function Composition and Pipelines in JavaScript.md

 Clean code isn’t just about looking nice—it’s about working smarter.
 Imagine debugging a problem or making changes six months later.
 Do you want to struggle with a wall of confusing logic, or read code that practically explains itself?
 Clean code makes your life easier, whether you’re fixing a bug or passing your work to someone else.

-While there are times when imperative code is useful—like when **performance needs absolute control**—but, declarative code is often the better choice for readability and maintainability.
+While there are times when imperative code is useful—like when **performance demands absolute control**—in most other cases, declarative code is the better choice for readability and maintainability.

 Here’s a quick side-by-side comparison:
 | Imperative                   | Declarative                   |